bryanlabs/go-bryanlabs-dev/content/blog/amifactory.md

 ![View Image List](../../images/blog/amifactory/image_list.PNG)

-## Use Cloudwatch to Schedule weekly builds of AMIs.
+## Use Cloudwatch to Schedule builds of AMIs.

 We recomend building images on a schedule with Cloudwatch Events.